Take It Up a Notch or Two!

 Note: Though the minimum requirement for passwords will become 10 characters, ISG recommends having one with at least 12 random characters.

-In addition, you will now need to change your password annually, though ISG recommends doing so more often depending on the the nature of what the password is protecting, i.e., the more sensitive or critical the information is, the greater the frequency.
+In addition, though you will not be required to change your password again after doing so to activate it in the new system, ISG also recommends that you make it a habit to change your password at least annually, more often depending on the the nature of what the password protects (the more sensitive or critical the information is, the greater the frequency).

 Your rule of thumb for your new password should be: easy to remember but hard for others to guess.
 How can you balance both?
 Here are some tips on building a strong AND memorable password.